faiyaz21-png/AWS-Terraform-Project/README.md

-#**Overview**
+**Overview**

 I recently completed a cloud architecture project where I deployed a highly available and scalable website on AWS using Terraform.
 This project involved setting up an automated infrastructure-as-code (IaC) environment to create and manage cloud resources efficiently.
+The objective was to simulate the deployment of a production-grade, secure, and resilient web application on AWS.
+I wanted to understand how to use Terraform to provision and manage AWS resources effectively while gaining hands-on experience with high availability, scalability, and secure network design.
+As someone who is still learning to code, this was also an opportunity to explore how far reference materials and a structured approach could take me.
+I leveraged Terraform reference guides to build my configurations.
+While I’m not yet proficient in coding, these resources were instrumental in helping me understand and apply best practices.

 Below, I outline the steps I followed to build and deploy the website successfully.

 **Architecture**
 * **GitHub for Version Control** – Used GitHub to store and manage Terraform code, enabling version control and collaboration.